C-Hipple/gtdbot/README.md

 Delete: Removes the item from the section.
 Archive: Tags the items with :ARCHIVE: so that org functions can clean them up
 Keep: Leave existing items in the section untouched.

+IncludeDiff will add a subsection which includes the entire diff for the pull request.
+Warning: This will make the file get very long very quickly.
+I recommend only using this for specific workflows which target your non-main reviews org file.

 ### Workflow specific configurations
 Single Repo Sync workflow takes an additional parameter, Repo.